vert-x3/vertx-jca/README.md

 JCA Resource Adapter for Vert.x 3.x

-JCA adapter for Vertx to interaction between JavaEE application server and Vertx 3.x cluster.
+===

+A JCA 1.6 compliant adapter for allowing for the integration of a Vert.x 3.x cluster with a JEE compliant application server.

 Overview
 ------